tu-delft-library/planning_for_rdm/book/stage_4.md

 ## *Key question: How will you reduce risks of data leaks?*

-The “Research Data Management Checklist” for students suggests taking the following extra safety precautions:
+While working with research data, you should take the following extra safety precautions:
 :::{card}
 1. Have a password on your computer.